-Memory modules must be installed in a specific order based on the memory configuration that you implement and the number of processors and memory modules installed in the server.
+Memory modules must be installed in a specific order based on the memory configuration that you implement and the number of processors and memory modules installed in the compute node.

 A label on each DIMM identifies the DIMM type.
 This information is in the format xxxxx nRxxx PC4-xxxxx-xx-xx-xxx.
 Where n indicates if the DIMM is single-rank (n=1) or dual-rank (n=2).

-At least one DIMM is required for each processor.
-Install at least eight DIMMs per processor for good performance.
+At least one DIMM is required or each processor.
+Install at least six DIMMs per processor for good performance.

-When you replace a DIMM, the server provides automatic DIMM enablement capability without requiring you to use the Setup utility to enable the new DIMM manually.
+When you replace a DIMM, the compute node provides automatic DIMM enablement capability without requiring you to use the Setup utility to enable the new DIMM manually.